UK Global Grand Challenges Student Competition 2019

 Each team must comprise between 4 and 6 undergraduate student members.

 Each team must have at least one academic university mentor who is willing to travel to London for April, June and September events with their team.
+The University mentor does not necessarily have to be from an engineering programme, as long as he / she is engaged and can support the team in the development of their innovatin.
 Universities are expected to support their teams academically during all the phases of the project development.

 Each team must designate a team leader who is required to be from an engineering programme, but students from other disciplines are strongly encouraged to be part of the team.

-The Academy will pay for standard class travel and accommodation for students and mentors coming from outside the Greater London area for the April, June and September events outlined above where appropriate.
+The Academy will pay for standard class travel and accommodation for students and mentors coming from outside the Greater London area (but only from within the UK) for the April, June and September events outlined above, where appropriate.